Quit Smoking Cold Turkey: Does It Work?

 When to Get Help

 Talk to a doctor.
 Call 1-800-QUIT-NOW.
-Use a combination approach.
+If youâre not ready for a full stop, the cold turkey vs. gradual reduction comparison might help you figure out which approach fits your pattern.
 The goal isnât to quit the ârightâ way.
 The goal is to quit.
 Full stop.